AsoboStudio/glTF-Blender-IO-MSFS/README.md

 3. You should now have one gltf add-on left.
 4. Close the Blender program.

-# How to Install the ASOBO Blender msfs exporter (EDIT PREFERENCES Menu - Preffered)
+# How to Install the ASOBO Blender msfs exporter (EDIT PREFERENCES Menu - Prefered)

 1. Close Blender if you have it open.
 2. Download the `glTF-Blender-IO-MSFS-<version>.zip` file from the releases list on the right side of the ASOBO https://github.com/AsoboStudio/glTF-Blender-IO-MSFS site.